-Exciting Jobs: Recruitment by the Central Bureau of Investigation (CBI), India
+Exciting Jobs: How to Become an Officer in Central Bureau of Investigation (CBI), India

 For many, serving as an officer in the Central Bureau of Investigation (CBI) is a lifetime dream.
 I had this dream at one time, but not all one's desires can be realized.
 My unfulfilled desire compels me to help others achieve similar dreams.
 Here is some information about CBI, its job prospects, and how it recruits people.

 While most law enforcement in India is the responsibility of state governments, the Central Bureau of Investigation (CBI) investigates serious crimes with all-India and inter-state ramifications.
 These include corruption in high places; serious fraud, cheating and embezzlement; and social crime, particularly hoarding, black-marketing, and profiteering in essential commodities.
 The Central Vigilance Commission (CVC) is the supervising authority in corruption-related cases, and the Department of Personnel & Training (DOPT), in the Ministry of Personnel, Pension and Grievances of the Government of India, is the supervising authority in all other matters.
 CBI acts as a multidisciplinary agency and has three divisions for investigation of crime:

 - Economic Offenses Division